JupyterPhysSciLab/jupyter_Pandas_GUI/README.md

 instructions.

 #### Change Log
+* 0.7.0rc0
+  * GUIs now also work in Google Colab and Jupyter Lab, although less elegently than in classic Jupyter.
+  * Some minor bug fixes and clarification of instructions.
+  * More and better comments in generated code.
+  * Replacement of notebook cell javascript tools with those from JPSLUtils is complete.
 * 0.6.2.1 Fix for python move of `Iterable` to `collections.abc`
 * 0.6.2
   * Can now pass dataframes to the GUIs and they will search for additional